DrakeMTB/Drake2017-jekyll/captians.md

 #### Marya Smith

 My name is **Marya Smith** and I will be a Senior this year at Drake!
 This will be my second year as a varsity rider.

 Growing up at the foot of Mt.
 Tam and Fairfax, I couldn’t wait to get my bike on the mountain from the second I took off the training wheels.
 Growing up just riding with my dad and then going to bike camps in the summer I was eager to start up on the team when I got to Drake.
 Even while being a little hesitant and nervous about the racing in the beginning, I decided why not be different and try something new!
 (Also the sport was in desperate need of some girl power).

 Over the years I have grown to become a more skilled rider as well as develop a strong understanding of the team and our strengths and weaknesses as a whole.

 As a captain, I strive to serve as a role model to younger riders (especially for the small number of girls on the team!) and help build a strong and supportive community that motivates and encourages riders to work hard at practice and races but also have lots and lots of fun!

 Mountain biking is not only an awesome group of kids but an even better sport that encompasses both my love for the outdoors, being active, and chit chatting away with my friends!
 Biking will forever be a part of my life and I can't wait to see where it takes me!
 Go pirates!

-#### Walend Reed
+#### Walden Reed

 My name is **Walden Reed** and I am a Senior and Varsity Rider.
 When I moved to California at the beginning of freshman year I wanted to become a mountain biker.
 I love airplanes and things that move fast...
 I really like going fast.
 Over the last 3 years of biking, I worked hard and became fast on a bike.
 I don't talk much, but I like helping others, so please reach out to me if you have any questions :)